 During the Open for Offers period, you will have visibility of your overall ranking in the list.
 Whilst the Open for Offers period is open, you can revise your Offer in an effort to improve your ranking on one occasion.
-This means you will be able to submit a maximum of 2 unique Offers per Requirement.
+This means you will be able to submit a maximum 2 Offers per Requirement.